Line game-perfect graphs: Introduction

 We will use this result in order to simplify the proof of one of our main theorems (Theorem~\ref{thm:lineBB}).

-Andres and Lock~\cite{andreslock,lock} characterised the class of $[B,-]$-perfect graphs by a (very large) explicit structural description.
+\cite{lock} and \cite{andreslock} characterised the class of $[B,-]$-perfect graphs by a (very large) explicit structural description.
 From this description we will need only two partial results, given in Proposition~\ref{prop:BEfive} and Proposition~\ref{prop:BEsix}, in order to simplify the proof of another one of our main theorems (Theorem~\ref{thm:lineB}).

-An \emph{expanded cocobi} is a graph of the type depicted in Figure~\ref{fig:expandedcocobi} with $k\ge1$, $a,d\ge0$, and $b_1,\ldots,b_k\ge1$, $c_1,\ldots,c_k\ge1$.
-An \emph{expanded bull} is a graph of the type depicted in Figure~\ref{fig:expandedbull} with $a,b,d\ge1$ and $c\ge0$.
+An \emph{expanded cocobi} is a graph of the type depicted in Figure~\ref{fig:expandedcocobi} with $k\ge1$, $a,d\ge0$, and $b_1,\ldots,b_k\ge1$, $c_1,\ldots,c_k\ge1$. \rd{An expanded cocobi consists of $2k$ nonempty cliques $B_1,\ldots,B_k,C_1,\ldots,C_k$ and two (possibly empty) cliques $A$ and $D$ with cardinalities $|B_i|=b_i$, $|C_i|=c_i$, $|A|=a$, and $|D|=d$, for $1\le i\le k$, respectively, such that between all pairs of cliques in $\{A,B_1,\ldots,B_k\}$ there is a complete join, between all pairs of cliques in $\{D,C_1,\ldots,C_k\}$ there is a complete join, and, for any $i\in\{1,\ldots,k\}$, there is a complete join between the cliques $B_i$ and $C_i$ (and no further edges are allowed).
+The dashed lines in Figure~\ref{fig:expandedcocobi} indicate that $k$ may be arbitrarily large.} An \emph{expanded bull} is a graph of the type depicted in Figure~\ref{fig:expandedbull} with $a,b,d\ge1$ and $c\ge0$.
 In both figures, pairs of lines indicate complete joins of the cliques.